catfan/Medoo/README.md

 ## Features

-* **Lightweight** - Less than 100 KB, portable with only one file
+* **Lightweight** - Portable with only one file.

-* **Easy** - Extremely easy to learn and use, friendly construction
+* **Easy** - Easy to learn and use, friendly construction.

-* **Powerful** - Supports various common and complex SQL queries, data mapping, and prevent SQL injection
+* **Powerful** - Supports various common and complex SQL queries, data mapping and prevents SQL injection.

-* **Compatible** - Supports all SQL databases, including MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle and more
+* **Compatible** - Supports MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle, and more.

-* **Friendly** - Works well with every PHP frameworks, like Laravel, Codeigniter, Yii, Slim, and framework which supports singleton extension or composer
+* **Friendly** - Works well with every PHP framework, like Laravel, Codeigniter, Yii, Slim, and framework that are supporting singleton extension or composer.

-* **Free** - Under MIT license, you can use it anywhere whatever you want
+* **Free** - Under the MIT license, you can use it anywhere, whatever you want.

 ## Requirement

-PHP 5.4+ and PDO extension installed, recommend PHP 7.0+
+PHP 7.3+ and installed PDO extension.

 ## Get Started